neo4j-examples/sdn-university/Readme.md

 npm install  && bower install
 ```

-You can then run the front end angular application simply by using:
+You can then run the front-end angular application simply by using:

 ```
 grunt serve